-Public consultation on proposed options for modernising New Zealand's legislation relating to death, burial, cremation and funerals closed on 31 October 2020 and the Ministry of Health is actively progressing this policy review.
+Public consultation on proposed options for modernising New Zealand's legislation relating to death, burial, cremation and funerals closed on 31 October 2020 and the Ministry of Health is now reassessing its policy work in this area.
 A summary of the submissions has been published.

-The consultation documents and other related information can be found at Death, Funerals, Burial and Cremation: a Review of the Burial and Cremation Act 1964 and Related Legislation.
+The consultation documents and other related information can be found on the Ministry of Health website at Death, Funerals, Burial and Cremation: a Review of the Burial and Cremation Act 1964 and Related Legislation.

 The Act excludes the establishment of private burial grounds.
 However, it does allow for a body to be buried in a special place in exceptional circumstances.
 This requires permission to be obtained from the Director of Public Health (under delegation from the Minister of Health).